Home Maintenance Schedule South Africa: Monthly, Seasonal & Annual Checklist

-A realistic monthly and seasonal home maintenance schedule for South African homeowners.
-Focus on the systems that get expensive when ignored: leaks, geysers, gutters, damp, drainage, security, load-shedding backup systems and repair budgeting.
+A realistic monthly, seasonal and annual home maintenance schedule for South African homeowners.
+Focus on the house systems that get expensive when ignored: leaks, geysers, gutters, damp, drainage, security, load-shedding backup systems and repair budgeting.

 Quick answer

-Every month, check for water leaks, damp, mould, geyser warning signs, blocked gutters or drains, unusual electrical behaviour, exterior lights, locks, gates, garage doors, alarm battery warnings and load-shedding backup issues.
-Every season, do deeper roof, gutter, drainage, seal, damp and security checks.
+A South African home maintenance schedule should include monthly checks for water leaks, damp, mould, geyser warning signs, blocked gutters or drains, electrical warning signs, exterior lights, locks, gates, garage doors, alarm battery warnings and load-shedding backup issues.
+Seasonal checks should cover roofs, gutters, drainage, exterior seals, damp-prone areas, storm preparation and repair budgeting.

 The principle